peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

 **Throws:**

-* <code>NumberFormatException</code> - The parameter "str" is not a correctly formatted number string.
+* <code>java.lang.NumberFormatException</code> - The parameter "str" is not a correctly formatted number string.

 ### FromString
-    public static EDecimal FromString​(String str, EContext ctx) Creates a decimal number from a text string that represents a number.
+    public static EDecimal FromString​(java.lang.String str, EContext ctx) Creates a decimal number from a text string that represents a number.
 See
- <code>FromString(String, int, int, EContext)</code> for more information.
+ <code>FromString(String, int, int, EContext) </code> for more information.

 **Parameters:**

 * <code>str</code> - A string that represents a number.

 * <code>ctx</code> - An arithmetic context to control precision, rounding, and exponent range of the result.
-If <code>HasFlags</code> of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
+If <code>HasFlags </code> of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
 Can be null, in which case the precision is unlimited and rounding isn't needed.